JardaniWorld/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script sets the mode of two files as same
+This script executes to add permissions to all subfolders in a directory